-I am writing this close to 10 years in your future.
+I am writing this from 10 years in your future.

 You’ve just bought your first ever proper camera, after spending some time travelling around South-East Asia last year.
 You really enjoyed taking pictures on your point and shoot camera and so you decided that you might quite like to learn about photography.
 As you take your first tentative steps on this journey, it’s amazing to think that you have no idea where your new hobby will take you.